 - Drain the tires by spinning the tires at high speed to "sling" the water out.
 One way to do this is to make several high-speed passes on a flat, dry surface, if possible. - 2.
-Remove the batteries.

-- Rinse excess dirt and mud off the truck with low-pressure water, such as from a garden hose.
+Remove the batteries. - Rinse excess dirt and mud off the truck with low-pressure water, such as from a garden hose.
 Do NOT use pressure washer or other high-pressure water.
-Avoid directing water into the bearings, transmission, etc. - 4.
-Blow off the truck with compressed air (optional, but recommended).
+Avoid directing water into the bearings, transmission, etc. - Blow off the truck with compressed air (optional, but recommended).
 Wear safety glasses when using compressed air. - 5.
 Remove the wheels from the truck. - Spray all the bearings, drivetrain, and fasteners with WD-40° or similar water displacing light oil. - 7.
 Let the truck stand or you may blow off with compressed air.
 Placing the truck in a warm, sunny spot will aid drying.
 Trapped water and oil will continue to drip from the truck for a few hours.
 Place it on a towel or piece of cardboard to protect the surface underneath. - 8.
-As a precautionary step, remove the rubber plug from the top of the receiver box and check for trapped water or dampness.
+As a precautionary step, remove the sealed receiver box cover.
 While unlikely, humidity or tiny amounts of moisture or condensation may enter the receiver box during wet running.
 This can cause long-term problems with the sensitive electronics in the receiver.
-If water is present, consider removing the rubber plug during storage to allow the air inside to dry.
-This step can improve the long-term reliability of the receiver. - 9.
+Removing the receiver box cover during storage allows the air inside to dry.
+This step can improve the long-term reliability of the receiver.
+It is not necessary to remove the receiver or unplug any of the wires. - 9.
 Additional Maintenance: Increase your frequency of disassembly, inspection, and lubrication of the following items.
 This is necessary after extended wet use or if the vehicle will not be used for an extended period of time (such as a week or longer).
 This additional maintenance is needed to prevent any trapped moisture from corroding internal steel components. - Stub axle housing bearings: Remove, clean, and re-oil the bearings. - Spur and pinion gears: Inspect the gears for wear, broken teeth, or any debris lodged between the teeth.
-You do not need to lubricate the gears. - Motor: Remove and clean the motor.
-Re-oil the bearings with lightweight motor oil.
+You do not need to lubricate the gears. - Motor: Remove the motor, clean with aerosol motor cleaner, and re-oil the bearings with lightweight motor oil.
+Be sure to wear eye protection when using spray aerosol cleaners.